globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 ==========================
 Below we show how different usage scenarios can require different anonymity levels, communication security requirements and identity disclosures for different actors.

-Globaleaks, through its user interface, will enable each actor with appropriate security awareness information, and will enforce specific requirements to specific actors by the application of clear configuration guidelines.
+GlobaLeaks, through its user interface, will enable each actor with appropriate security awareness information, and will enforce specific requirements to specific actors by the application of clear configuration guidelines.

 .. csv-table::
    :header: "Scenario", "Actor", "Anonymity level", "Identity disclosure", "Communication security"